Main image: Multiple deep taper burn marks on the oak door to the nave at St Mary the Virgin & All Saints, Boxley, Kent

 Celestial magic – which involved the influence of the stars (astrology was believed to have a scientific basis).

-In the Renaissance world, it was believed that networks of sympathies, analogies and correspondences linked everything in the cosmos together and enabled other than purely ‘mechanical’ means of manipulating the world.
-They believed that a variety of things from artefacts to landscape elements had special properties such as agency, consciousness and personality (Herva & Yilmaunu 2009: 234).
+During this period, magic was being practised not as a medieval survival but was enacted as a Renaissance re-discovery of the Classical tradition.
+In the intellectual climate of the day, magical activities gained plausibility and the ‘Doctrine of Correspondences’ was believed to exist between each part of the physical world (Thomas 1971: 265, 326).
+It was believed that networks of sympathies, analogies and correspondences linked everything in the cosmos together and enabled other than purely ‘mechanical’ means of manipulating the world.
+They believed that a variety of ‘things’ – from artefacts to landscape elements – posessed special properties such as agency, consciousness and personality (Herva & Yilmaunu 2009: 234).
 People’s lives unfolded in relation to a richer ‘enchanted reality’ where the material and the spiritual were inexplicably intertwined.
 Spirituality was about recognising the richness of the rationally-constituted world and people’s deeply reciprocal relationships with that world (Herva 2012:76-7, 83).

 The Weapon Salve or Powder of Sympathy

-Sympathetic Magic: Taper Burn Marks
+Sympathetic Magic: Taper Burn Marks –Laws of ‘Imitation & ‘Correspondence.’

 Imitation: an ‘imitation’ burn mark is made using the ‘regulated’ flame of a tape under controlled conditions and the person undertaking the procedure focuses intently upon the spot being burnt.
 The procedure requires intermittent scraping and cleaning out of the charcoal residue to create the bowl shape.
 The procedure may have been undertaken whilst uttering a blessing, the casting a spell or reciting a prayer.